tudeski92/graphs/readme.txt

-Script is searching minimum spanning tree in specified graph and displaying it in browser with flask
+graph.py script is searching for minimum spanning tree in specified graph and displaying it in browser using flask